Last editedSep 202315 min read

 What is open banking?

-Open Banking refers to the process of banks and other financial institutions opening up data for regulated providers to access, use and share.
+Open Banking refers to banks and other financial institutions opening up data for regulated providers to access, use, and share.

-That last part is important.
-Open banking isn’t some ploy to allow banks to more easily sell their customers’ data.
-The intention is quite the opposite - open banking was conceived for the ultimate purpose of improving financial services for customers.
-And by opening up access to data they’ve historically kept in-house, it allows new companies and new products to come to market, and use this data in helpful, innovative ways.
+The intention is quite the opposite — open banking was conceived to improve financial services for customers, by opening up access to data that has historically been kept in-house new companies and new products can enter the market and use this data in helpful, innovative ways.

 So what does it all mean?

 For financial service providers — At the top of the chain, open banking will allow financial service providers to significantly innovate their product offerings to businesses.

 For businesses (large and small) — Those innovations made by financial service providers will mean more effective and efficient financial tools in your business — notably payments.
 This will mean more automation, freeing up more time, doing away with the headaches of manual tasks, and ultimately saving you money.

 For customers — Open banking will mean better ways to spend, borrow, and invest.